 To root the cuttings in soil, dip the stem into rooting hormone before placing it in the soil.
 Keep the air around the cuttings humid to encourage root growth.

-You can also collect the seeds from you garden to use for growing new plants, which is always fun.
-That way you will have plenty of seeds to sow and experiment with!
+You can also collect them from you garden to use for growing new plants, which is always fun.
+That way you will have plenty to sow and experiment with!
 Learn how to how to collect lavender seeds from your garden.

 Caring For Lavender Plants In Winter